-The carefree attitude of the young generation was a reaction to World War I. Losing so many young men to war gave people a “live for now” energy.
+The carefree attitude of the young generation was in part a reaction to World War I. Losing so many young men to war gave people a “live for now” energy.

 In the United States, influential dancer and trendsetter Irene Castle started to make the bob popular when she cut her hair short (c.
 1913-4).
-American women flocked to get a “Castle Bob”.
+Subsequently, American women wanted to get a “Castle Bob”.

-Josephine Baker (1906-1975) was also a highly-successful dancer and the first African-American to star in a major motion picture.
+Another dance star was Josephine Baker (1906-1975) – a highly-successful entertainer and the first African-American to star in a major motion picture.
 She sported an “Eton crop”, slick and shining with hair pomade and often finished with a few kiss curls.

-Cinema was the medium for entertainment and news, and the public loved it.
-The dawn of the “film star” had begun.
+In the 1920s, cinema was the medium for entertainment and news, and the public loved it.
+Going to the cinema was part of life, and the dawn of the “film star” had begun.

 One of the few actresses who made the transition into “talkies” was “It Girl” Clara Bow (1905-1965), who had a mass of red hair.
 Subsequently, when fans discovered she used henna (commonly used to colour hair), sales apparently tripled.

 The first female star of tennis was French player Suzanne Lenglen (1899-1938).
-She had bobbed hair, worn with a brightly-coloured bandeau, and wore “outrageous” short dresses with bare arms to Wimbledon.
-Newsreels and magazines projected her image all over the world and, as a result, her influence on fashion was so strong that the of wearing of a bandeau was copied by women across Europe.
+Her tennis matches drew huge crowds and she was a celebrity outside of her sport.
+She wore her short hair with a brightly-coloured bandeau, along with “outrageous” short dresses with bare arms to Wimbledon.
+Newsreels, newspapers and magazines projected her image all over the world and, as a result, her influence on fashion was so strong that the of wearing of a bandeau was copied by women across Europe.

 The discovery of Tutankhamen’s tomb by Howard Carter in 1922 was a huge influence on art, architecture, fashion, films and jewellery.
 Art Deco owes a nod to Carter’s discovery.